 Through my art practice and The Grief Recovery Method®, I focus on unresolved grief from death, divorce, a sense of self and 40 other losses.
 Learning to see like an artist can enhance creative solutions to the problems of everyday life, especially during loss or conflict.
 Looking at examples from art history can sharpen the inherent ability to "see" as humans while unlocking our potential for change.
 Art history, my artist practice and The Grief Recovery Method® have provided me with tools to work with my own grief and I want to share them with you.

 Please check out how I can help you heal your broken heart under the "Work" tab on this website.
-You can also email me directly at Beth@robinpress.com.
+Or email me directly at Beth@robinpress.com.

 Through my artwork, I explore the process of bereavement by creating collages and book structures.
 This started when I was eight.
 My grandfather, who was my best friend, died.
 The adults around me were heartbroken at his unexpected death.
 Even in their shock and awkwardness, they had the forethought to provide me with glue, magazines, and scissors.
 I learned to be fully present in those sobering moments of youthful innocence about death and refused to lose my sense of wonder.
 This art practice cultivated an outlet for the unique conflicts grief and change prompt.
 At that time, I had no idea how well these skills would serve me.

 Over a five-year period starting in 2005, my remaining grandparents, my father, youngest brother, several uncles and my mother died.
 Bereavement made me focus on creating more artwork, then showing it in a public sphere.
 Grieving people continually come up to me during my art shows, confused by trying to intellectualize their experiences with loss and not finding relief.
 Through working with them on their art expression, I realized that my discomfort was not with death, but with what I saw a prevailing cultural norm of grief avoidance.